-The department expanded in the late 1960s with the recruitment of Roger Flora, Ph.D., from West Virginia University and the appointment of Walter Hansbrough Carter Jr., who had just received his Ph.D. from Virginia Polytechnic Institute.
-In 1967 they developed a graduate training program in biometry, offering the M.S. and Ph.D. degrees, when a full-time dean of the graduate school was appointed.
-The first students, Dave Weiss and Mike Hogye, enrolled in the new graduate training program in 1969.
-In order to activate the mathematical component of the department, Charles Church, Ph.D., was recruited.
-In 1972 the faculty petitioned the administration to change the name of the department from biometry to biostatistics, to better reflect the department’s activities and interests.
-The administration agreed, and the newly named Department of Biostatistics was located in the first basement of Sanger Hall, named in honor of William T. Sanger, M.D., the third president of the college and founding trustee of the medical college.
+The faculty petitions the administration to change the name of the department from biometry to biostatistics, to better reflect the department’s activities and interests.
+The administration agreed, and the newly named Department of Biostatistics is located in the first basement of Sanger Hall, named in honor of William T. Sanger, M.D., the third president of the college and founding trustee of the medical college.

-In 1983 Kilpatrick stepped down as chair, and Sung Choi, Ph.D., served as interim chair until 1984.
-In 1984, Carter was chosen to chair the department.
-Under Carter’s leadership, the department grew to include 10 full-time faculty members and 15 doctoral candidates with an expansion of its collaborative research activities across the entire university.
+Carter is chosen to chair the department.
+Under his leadership, the department expands to include 10 full-time faculty members and 15 doctoral candidates with an expansion of its collaborative research activities across the entire university.

 Carter retires, and R.K.
 Elswick, Ph.D., steps in to shepherd the department as interim chair.